-Initially, I dismissed the emails that advertised the Undergraduate of the Year awards on the basis that such opportunities only apply to extraordinary people.
-A week before the deadline I received a third email which finally encouraged me to investigate further.
+Initially, I dismissed the emails that advertised the Undergraduate of the Year Awards on the basis that such opportunities only apply to extraordinary people.
+A week before the deadline I received a third email, which finally encouraged me to investigate further.
 This time the criteria seemed more applicable and the possibility of me receiving such an award began to germinate.
 To address a few concerns regarding my chances, I set out to uncover the traits of previous winners through the 2015 blog entries.
-Many people held the belief that becoming Undergraduate of the Year was unachievable for them, however, the process still promised much to be attained.
+Many people held the belief that becoming Undergraduate of the Year was unachievable for them; however, the process still promised much to be attained.

 As part of the application I needed to answer three non-trivial questions designed by the sponsor, Expedia.
 I struggled to conjure up anything relevant, leading me to conclude I wasn’t destined for this journey.

-Forty-eight hours before the deadline, I received a call from the Undergraduate of the Year team urging me to complete my application.
+48 hours before the deadline, I received a call from the Undergraduate of the Year team urging me to complete my application.
 I appreciated the thoughtfulness behind this gesture and the humanity behind the team.
 So I readied myself to battle the questions.
-If not for myself, then for people who place their faith in people like myself.
+If not for myself, then for the people who place their faith in people like myself.

 The final ceremony was the easiest part of the process.
 I sat down with all the finalists and the Expedia staff members that I had gotten to know, had a delicious three-course meal and listened to Fiona Bruce’s amusing stories.
 Although I didn’t win, I increased the prospects of me working for Expedia, featured on my university’s website and had an honorary mention during my summer 2016 university’s graduation ceremony.

-If you are eligible then grasp this opportunity and apply.
+If you are eligible, then grasp this opportunity and apply.
 Seriously, throughout this process, nothing changed; I was still ordinary Mazhar.
 I just happened to do that little extra by applying.